 Home of Xóots

-Although this hundred-mile long island is not named for an individual, I’ve long thought of it as the ultimate IWGN (important white guy name), honoring a whole roomful of IWGs (the British Admiralty).
-At least its tallest summit—Eagle Peak, 4650 feet, thumbnail, right) escaped being named for another bureaucrat who never saw it.
+Although this hundred-mile long island is not named for an individual, I consider its official map name the ultimate IWGN (important white guy name), honoring a whole roomful of distant dead dignitaries (British Admiralty of the late 1700s).
+At least its tallest summit—Eagle Peak, 4,650 feet, thumbnail, right) escaped being named for another bureaucrat who never saw it.

 Actually, the name comes from xoodzi, (which is burning wood or charred remains) not xoots (brown bear).
 This confusion with xoots has led to the misnomer, however widely accepted it may be, that the name of the territory means ‘Brown Bears’ Fort.’
 It is in fact the Burning Wood Fort.
 Xootsnoowú, however, is a descriptive name that is often applied to